-Oseh Shalom offers a variety of Shabbat and Holiday service options to meet the needs of all members from preschoolers to the most devout.
-Please come by one Friday or Saturday and experience the warmth of our congregation.
-We welcome you to High Holy Days, other Jewish Holidays and weekly Friday and Saturday Shabbat services.
-Drop in, take a seat and see what we’re about.
+Oseh Shalom offers a variety of Shabbat and Holy Day service options to meet the needs of all members from preschoolers to the most devout.
+Please come by one Friday or Saturday and experience the warmth of our congregation or join us on Zoom.
+We welcome you to High Holy Days, other Jewish Holy Days and weekly Friday and Saturday Shabbat services.

-- Shabbat Morning Services start at 10 am and run to 11:30-noon.
+Shabbat Morning Services start at 10 am and run until about noon.
 Some morning services include a B’nei Mitzvah.
-Some services feature Jewish meditation or chanting (see calendar).
-Our Torah study typically starts about 11:15 am and you are welcome to just this part of the service if it better fits your schedule.
+Our Torah study typically starts about 11 am and you are welcome to just join us for this part of the service.